-The new OSHA rule requires certain employers to electronically submit injury and illness data that they are already required to record on their onsite OSHA Injury and Illness forms.
+Under a Final Rule issued 1/1/17, OSHA has revised its requirements for recording and submitting records of workplace injuries and illnesses to require that some of this recorded information be submitted to OSHA electronically for posting to the OSHA website.
+The new OSHA rule requires certain employers to electronically submit injury and illness data that they are already required to record on their on-site OSHA Injury and Illness forms.
 Analysis of this data will enable OSHA to use its enforcement and compliance assistance resources more efficiently.
 Some of the data will also be posted to the OSHA website.

-To read more about the rule changes, visit OSHA”s website: https://www.osha.gov/recordkeeping/finalrule/
+To read more about injury and illness recordkeeping, the rule changes and to determine if your company is required to report electronically, visit OSHA”s website: https://www.osha.gov/recordkeeping/finalrule/

 If you have any questions, contact the Beacon Mutual Loss Prevention Department at (401) 825-2731.